Ondry4K/TaskManagerPlus/README.md

 1. Clone or download the TaskManager+ repository from [GitHub](https://github.com/Zhieeadie/TaskManagerPlus).

-2. Install the necessary dependencies specified in the project's README.
+2. Install the necessary dependencies specified in the project's requirements.txt.

 3. Run the TaskManager+ Python script on your desired platform.